1fish2/BBQTimer/README.md

 * While BBQ Timer is *running* or *paused*, it appears **on the lock screen** and **in the pull-down notification** so you can see and control it in those places.
   * To put it on the lock screen, put it in **Pause** or **Play** mode by tapping buttons in the app or the home screen widget.
   * You can long-press the app’s home screen icon, then tap the “Pause at 00:00” shortcut (on Android 7.1+) to make it Paused and ready on the lock screen.
+* Tap ▲ in the alarm interval text field to open the pop-up menu of interval times.
+  * Tap “Edit these intervals…” in the menu to customize the menu.
 * The app, home screen widget, and pull-down notification show the countdown interval time as well as the total elapsed time (requires Android 7+).
 * You can change BBQ Timer’s “Alarm” sound in Settings - Notifications.
 Don’t pick “None” if you want to hear the interval alarms.
 To restore the app’s cowbell sound, uninstall and reinstall the app.